Raspberry Pi TV HAT

 - Reception frequency: VHF III, UHF IV, UHF V

-Raspbian Stretch (or later) is required for using the TV HAT.
-Download the latest version of Raspbian here.
+Raspberry Pi OS Stretch (or later) is required for using the TV HAT.
+Download the latest version of Raspberry Pi OS here.

-For how to install Raspbian, see our online guide to Getting started with your Pi.
+For how to install Raspberry Pi OS, see our online guide to Getting started with your Pi.

 The software we recommend for decoding TV streams and viewing content is TVHeadend.
 Instructions for setting this up are in our guide to Getting started with the TV HAT.